juli1/CS5007-materials/part2/README.md

 ## Exercise 3: implement a linked list

 Implement a set of function to implement a linked list of integer.
+The list is ordered, which means that all nodes are ordered in an increasing order.
 You will need to define the following elements:

  * A `struct` that represent a node of your linked_list (already provided)